Emil-18/enhanced-object-navigation/README.md

 ### Basic navigation mode commands.

 * Left and right arrow: move the navigator object to the previous and next object.
-* Up and down arrow: move to the next object depending on the rotor setting.
+* Up and down arrow: move the navigator object to the previous and next object depending on the rotor setting.
 * Page up and down: move to the next/previous rotor setting.
 * Space: interact with the control where the navigator object is located.
 This can include pressing a button, checking a check box, or setting focus to an edit field so you can start typing.
 * Enter, applications key, shift+f10: set focus to the navigator object, and then send the pressed key through to the application.